dipudey/m-logger/README.md

 ```
 m_logger(['MLogger','Magento2']);
 ```
-you can pass parameters in your log type by default it info Available log types
+you can pass second parameters in your log type by default it info Available log types
 - info
 - error